Some of the reasons to convert your Jeep from its stock Carter BBD:

 - Using 5/16-inch fuel hose, connect and clamp your gas line to the Weber fuel inlet barb fitting.

 - Cover the small brass vacuum port fitting with one of the plastic covers from the connection fittings bag, or relocate your VAC (vacuum advance line) here.
 Some claim to get better performance from this, although I was unable to tell much difference.
+I used the original manifold vacuum source.
+It allows me to measure manifold vacuum at the distributor end of the line.

 - Install the air cleaner bottom plate.
 Notice that the valve cover breather port goes towards the valve cover.
 I found that I had to shorten the 10-32 screws by about an 1/8-inch because they bottomed out in the casting holes.
 There was no air cleaner gasket in my kit, so I made one from some sheet gasket material I had on hand.